Home Page Contact us Visit our Calendar Page Go to the Home Page for Buddies in Bad Times Theatre

 BLENDING ART AND COMMUNITY

-Blending Art and CommunityKirsten Johnson (Monster Trilogy) and queer youthFor almost fifteen years, 12 Alexander has played host to a vast culture of individuals that come through its doors for reasons beyond the substantial offerings of its mainstage.
+For more than a decade, 12 Alexander has played host to a vast culture of individuals that comes through its doors for a variety Kirsten Johnson (Monster Trilogy) and queer youth of reasons beyond the substantial offerings of its mainstage.
 On Wednesdays LGBT youth attend free workshops and shows as part of Buddies’ youth program; every weekend Buddies welcomes hordes of younger community members for late night revelry and raunchy performance in Tallulah’s Cabaret; a group of six playwrights meet every two weeks to work on new scripts; and come festival-time hundreds of artists and audience members alike converge for a little Hysteria, Rhubarb! or Pride.

-DEDICATED MANAGEMENTDedicated ManagementDavid Oiye
+DEDICATED MANAGEMENT David Oiye

 Buddies in Bad Times Theatre has been an increasingly important cultural and artistic presence in Toronto and Canada for more than a quarter of century.
 This longevity is due to the dedication of the people who have worked at Buddies over the years.
 At this time, all but one of the members of the management team, have been at Buddies for six years or more.
 The staff’s commitment to Buddies comes from the pride they feel in working to support Buddies unique mandate.